social-science-data-editors/guidance/Requested_information_data.md

 ### Data persistence
 Data should remain available for a sufficiently long time.
--  By depositing in the **AEA Data and Code Repository**, the data (and code) will remain available indefinitely.
+-  By depositing in the journal-based data (and code) repositories, the data (and code) will remain available indefinitely.
 -  This is also true if the data is in various other repositories
 -  This may also be true if the data cannot be shared (restricted access data).
 - Again, this may already have been defined in your DMP.